Search Result

 He added that future guidance will be the decisive factor, as any signals from Powell toward a more accommodative monetary policy will support stocks and gold prices.
 On the other hand, any hawkish tone could trigger a stronger US dollar and encumber financial markets.

-In the same vein, Momani emphasized that gold may continue to rise amid increased demand from global central banks, especially in emerging markets such as China, along with heightened geopolitical uncertainty.
+In the same vein, Momani emphasized that gold may maintain its growth trajectory amid increased demand from global central banks, especially in emerging markets such as China, along with heightened geopolitical uncertainty.

 Historically, gold prices have exhibited an inverse correlation with real bond yields, with higher yields leading to lower demand for gold and vice versa.
-Robust demand from China and global central banks could support bullion’s continued rise despite the strength of the US dollar, he further stated.
+Robust demand from China and global central banks could bolster bullion’s uptrend despite the strength of the US dollar, he further stated.

 Momani also pointed out that any decline in gold prices could present a buying opportunity, particularly with the ongoing global trade and political tensions, which strengthens gold's safe-haven bid.

-Previous Fed Meetings: What Was Their Influence on Global Markets?
+Previous Fed Meetings: How Did They Influence Global Markets?

-Momani explained that the Fed’s March 2025 meeting differs from previous ones, as the US central bank seems more focused on both inflation and growth risks, which could fuel changes in financial market trends.
+Momani explained that the Fed’s March 2025 meeting is unlike previous ones, as the US central bank seems more focused on both inflation and growth risks, which could fuel changes in financial market trends.

-The Fed's decisions, according to the research head, do not only impact on the US economy, but they also extend to global markets, especially emerging markets, which may be affected by changes in capital flows and exchange rate fluctuations.
+The Fed's decisions, according to the head of asset management, do not only impact on the US economy, but they also extend to global markets, especially emerging markets, which may be affected by capital flows and exchange rate fluctuations.

-He pointed out that global financial markets are cautiously anticipating the Fed’s March meeting.
+He pointed out that global financial markets are cautiously anticipating the Fed’s March meeting decision.
 This is because US stock indices posted mixed performance in the previous days, while bond yields remained at relatively high levels, reflecting uncertainty about the Fed's upcoming decisions.

 Market Indices